-When choosing Spain as a study destination, your first best step is knowing how to secure a student visa.
-Before starting your visa application, consider the type of visa you’re looking to acquire.
-You can choose from two types, depending on how long you plan to study.
+When choosing Spain as a study destination, your first best step is learning how to secure the correct immigration permission for your studies.
+Before starting your application, consider how long you plan to study in Spain.

-Besides the visa application, you’ll also need to apply for a residence card within a month of arrival in the country.
+Besides the visa or study-stay authorization, students staying for more than six months must apply for the TIE within one month of entering Spain.
 Once settled in Spain, you can finally fulfill your academic goals and have an excellent time.
-So, here’s what you need to know about how to get a Student Visa in Spain.
+So, here’s what you need to know about how to get a student visa in Spain.

 Steps on Applying for a Spanish Student Visa